ZihuangHuang/EasyLectureApplication/README.md

 ```bash
 ./gradlew run
 ```
+6. Set up your Rapid API key:
+- Obtain your API key from Rapid Platform.

 ### Common Issues and Solutions
 - Gradle Not Found Error: Ensure that you have Gradle installed or use the Gradle wrapper (gradlew).